 In some cases (distance $S_1 < f$) resulting $\underline{S_2}$ is negative, indicating that the image is formed on the opposite side of the lens from where those rays are being considered.
 Since the diverging light rays emanating from the lens never come into focus, and those rays are not physically present at the point where they appear to form an image, this is called a virtual image.

-In this case the distance S_2 is a negative number, so the thin lens formula is used in changed version:
+We can work with S_2 as a positive number, but the thin lens formula has to be used in changed version: